StephaneWamba/CallEats/backend/docs/SETUP.md

 ### No Results from Voice Calls

 - Verify restaurant has data: Check Supabase tables
+- Check embeddings exist: `document_embeddings` table should have records
-- Generate embeddings: `POST /api/embeddings/generate`
+- Generate embeddings manually if needed: `POST /api/embeddings/generate`
 - Ensure phone number is mapped to restaurant in `restaurant_phone_mappings` table

 ### Database Errors